 The residency lasts for 4 or 6 weeks.
 There are fixed start and end dates and residents are expected to participate during the whole length of the program.
 There are weekly meetings for work critiques, discussions and other activities.
 Residents are invited to present their work in a group show at the end of their stay.

 TEPOZTLAN RESIDENCY PROGRAM is a self-directed program.The participants live and work in Casa Lü Tepoztlán.
 While working on their personal projects they are encouraged to present their work to fellow residents, staff members and local guests for feedback.
 We provide a list of recommendations for museums, galleries and other local attractions.

 The residency lasts for 1 to 3 months.
 There are no fixed start and end dates.
+Writers or artists with a writing practice are encouraged to apply.
 Residents who stay for 3 months are welcomed to show their work in a solo show at our gallery in Casa Lü Mexico City.
 The show includes transportation of works, curatorial advice, assistance on installation, exhibition opening and photos.